-Global India International Film Festival bestows a Best Direction Award on Thunder Head Clearing, the animated short film produced by Earthlight Pictures about the IFST.
+Global India International Film Festival bestows a Best Direction in Animation Award on Thunder Head Clearing, the animated short film produced by Earthlight Pictures about the IFST.

 World Affairs Council of Oregon in Portland, Oregon features a presentation on the IFST, including a screening of Thunder Head Clearing on October 16.